Programme Structure | Te Anga Hōtaka

 For about one day a week (typically Friday), students will have time to meet as a group or groups to meet with the teaching team, participate in group activities, discuss clinical cases, and/or work on your community appraisal or education project.
 There will be video links between Gisborne and Wairoa and also some travel between the locations for these sessions.

-During the programme students complete the following four assessment tasks:
+During the programme students complete the following three assessment tasks:

 During the module, you will have three patient scenarios to work on in groups.